Breush/lava/whats-next.md

     - Animation
     - GLB: take loader from magma as that's not rendering *per se*.
 (Same goes for MeshMakers)
     - Main loop (elapsed time)
+    - Materials: Have a way to define (and register) custom materials without creating a class
     - Mesh: compute tangents if not provided
     - Mesh: compute normals if not provided
     - Node: hierarchy of GameObjects